6 Events in History that Caused Fatal Crash Drops [Coronavirus Included]

 Whether we are sheltered in from an incoming hurricane or quarantined to battle the coronavirus, we spend less time on the road and have fewer fatal crashes.
 It might be considered a silver lining among all this tragedy that our horrific fatal crash numbers per year are going down.

-For the methodology of the ranking of the top six events in history that reduced fatal crashes, we looked at a few sources of data.
+For the methodology of ranking the top six events in history that reduced fatal crashes, we looked at a few sources of data.
 Chief among them was the National Highway Traffic Safety Administration’s crash sampling system, which details and breaks down the fatal crashes from 2018 to 2004.

 Ultimately, we crossed off several events from our list, including Hurricane Katrina, Barack Obama’s elections, even a blizzard in the South, that affected, among other cities, Albany, Georgia, with its low $68 comprehensive insurance monthly rate.

 We tried other jarring events like the Boston Marathon bombing and mass shootings such as those in Newtown, Connecticut, and Las Vegas, Nevada.
 In many cases, the number of fatal crashes was so small for the areas already that it was impossible to find any statistically verifiable differences.